 If you are running into errors with your connector, make sure that when production mode is set to "Test" you are using API keys from the Test Business Center, and when production mode is set to "Live" you are using API keys from the Live Business Center.

 Once you add the CyberSource connector to your timeline, the following form fields will be added as hidden fields to the bottom of your form:

 If you would like to send the values of any of these four fields above through to Salesforce (or in any other connector) you must place the CyberSource connector before the other connector in the connector timeline.

 Additionally, you should not map these fields in the connector, but instead select that the field gets its value from a formula or text, and use the alias for the field.

 For example, if you wanted to send the Transaction Reference to Salesforce, you would use %%tfa_CYBERSOURCE_TRANSACTION_REFERENCE%% as the alias in the field mapping.

-In the current version of Cybersource Connector, payments are not tokenized with using Cybersource API.
+In the current version of CyberSource Connector, payments are not tokenized using CyberSource API.
 Because of this, there will not be any payment token retrieved and saved in the log.